mikez321/monster_shop_2001-1/README.md

 * Edit a Discount:

 As a merchant employee, when I visit my discounts, I see a link next to each discount to edit the discount.
 Here I am able to change parameters of the bulk discount.
 I see a button to submit changes and when I click the button I am redirected to the discount page where I see my new changes to my discount.
 I see a flash message telling me that my discount was successfully updated.

-* Disable a discount:

-As a merchant employee, when I visit my discount page, I see a link next to each enabled discount to disable that discount.
-When I click this link I see a message saying that the discount was disabled.
-A user will not be able to see a disabled discount.

-* Enable a discount:

-As a merchant employee, when I visit my discount page, I see a link next to each discount that is currently disabled to allow it to be enabled.
-When I click this link I see a flash message that this discount has been enabled and this will now be available in users' carts.

 * Delete a discount: